 LoCO2 Energy produces and sells renewable energy generated through its nine hydropower stations, with the hydropower electricity complemented by wind, solar and biofuel energy.
 The independent company provides for both business and domestic customers, and aims for 80% of their overall fuel mix to be sourced from renewable sources.

 Their two domestic tariffs are a 100% renewable Planet tariff and a cheaper economy tariff called Pocket which offers 20-40% renewable electricity.
 Both tariffs are offered as dual fuel tariffs, with LoCO2 Energy currently looking into biogas as a renewable source of gas.
 Customers can choose between fixed and variable contracts, and can pay by direct debit.

-When it comes to comparing green energy suppliers, your chosen business energy price comparison site may have an option to filter your search results to only show ‘green plans’ or ‘green tariffs’.
+When it comes to comparing green energy suppliers, your chosen business energy comparison site may have an option to filter your search results to only show ‘green plans’ or ‘green tariffs’.
 It can be difficult to find green energy tariffs without this option, as price comparison sites will automatically display the cheapest tariffs for your circumstances and green tariffs often come with a premium.

 Once you’ve found a suitable tariff for you, you can use the price comparison site to switch, or contact your chosen supplier who can arrange the switch for you.
 It is important to research your chosen green energy supplier thoroughly before you make a decision.
 You might refer to the independent Green Energy Certification Scheme (GECS) which assesses and approves deals that provide renewable energy and deliver additional environmental benefits.

 Our service helps you get on - and stay on - lower, fairer rates for electricity, gas, landline, broadband, merchant services and insurance.

 Prefer us to call you?
 Enter your details in the form on the right.